 - In respect of personal data that you upload to our e-learning portal, or to any other facility that we offer as part of our services to you, we require only the personal data that enables us to deliver to you the service that you have purchased and we therefore act as a data controller in respect of that data.
 We process all data securely, in line with our obligations under the UK GDPR and the UK DPA 2018.

 - Taking account of the nature of the processing, and the risks to the rights and freedoms of natural persons, we apply appropriate measures of security to protect the confidentiality, integrity and availability of all personal data that we process.

 - You acknowledge that we own the intellectual property (including copyright) in our websites or in any/all products or services purchased from us.
 In some cases, where the product is provided by a third party, you acknowledge that the intellectual property in that product is owned by the third party.

 - You also acknowledge that use of our website, or purchase of products or services from our website, does not provide any licence for the use and/or modification of our intellectual property (including trademarks and other copyrights) other than in circumstances specifically identified and provided for in relation to a specific product.
 You therefore agree that, if you do use any of our intellectual property without our prior explicit permission, we may require you to cease and desist from such use and/or pay us an appropriate fee for that use and/or pay us a penalty fee for that use.

 Limitation of liability

-- These terms shall be governed by and construed in accordance with the laws of England and you explicitly accept that only the law courts of England have jurisdiction to deal with any matter arising from or in any way, whether directly or indirectly, related to the use of this website and, accordingly, you explicitly waive all and any rights to bring any action of any sort in relation to this website, or to any transaction carried out with it, or any data stored on it or provided to it in any court anywhere else in the world.
+- These terms will be governed by and construed in accordance with the laws of England and Wales and you explicitly accept that only the law courts of England have jurisdiction to deal with any matter arising from or in any way, whether directly or indirectly, related to the use of this website and, accordingly, you explicitly waive all and any rights to bring any action of any sort in relation to this website, or to any transaction carried out with it, or any data stored on it or provided to it in any court anywhere else in the world.